-We believe that our existing capital resources as of March 31, 2015 will be sufficient to meet our projected operating requirements for at least the next 12 months.
+We believe that our existing capital resources as of September 30, 2015 will be sufficient to meet our projected operating requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Further, our operating plan may change, and we may need additional funds to meet operational needs and capital requirements for clinical trials and other research and development expenditures.
 We currently have no credit facility or committed sources of capital other than potential milestones receivable under our current collaboration partnerships.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, the potential for one or more of our existing collaboration partners to terminate the agreement with us and return the program to us, and the extent to which we may enter into additional collaboration partnerships with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical studies.
 Our future funding requirements will depend on many factors, including the following:

-- the decision of AstraZeneca whether to continue the development of tenapanor or exercise its right of termination under the agreement to return the program to us; - if AstraZeneca exercises its right of termination under the agreement and returns the program to us, our decision as to the future development plan for tenapanor and the timing thereof; - the achievement of development and regulatory milestones resulting in the payment to us from our collaboration partners of contractual milestone payments and the timing of the receipt of such payments, if any; - if AstraZeneca continues the development of tenapanor, our decision whether to exercise our right to co-fund the first Phase 3 clinical development program for tenapanor, in which we may invest \$20.0 million, \$30.0 million or \$40.0 million to acquire an increase of 1%, 2% or 3%, respectively, in the royalties payable to us by AstraZeneca on net sales of tenapanor; - the progress, timing, scope, results and costs of our preclinical studies and clinical trials for our product candidates that have not been licensed, including the ability to enroll patients in a timely manner for clinical trials; - the time and cost necessary to obtain regulatory approvals for our product candidates that have not been licensed and the costs of postmarketing studies that could be required by regulatory authorities; - our ability and the ability of our collaboration partners to successfully commercialize and/or co-promote our product candidates; - the manufacturing, selling and marketing costs associated with product candidates, including the cost and timing of building our sales and marketing capabilities; - our ability to establish and maintain collaboration partnerships, in-license/out-license or other similar arrangements and the financial terms of such agreements; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the sales price and the availability of adequate third-party reimbursement for our product candidates; - the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of preclinical and discovery programs that we decide to pursue or initiate; - the time and cost necessary to respond to technological and market developments; and - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of our product candidates.
+- the progress, timing, scope, results and costs of our clinical trial programs evaluating tenapanor in IBS-C and for the treatment of hyperphosphatemia in chronic kidney disease patients on dialysis; - the progress, timing, scope, results and costs of our clinical program for RDX022; - the time and cost necessary to obtain regulatory approvals for our product candidates and the costs of post-marketing studies that could be required by regulatory authorities; - our ability to successfully commercialize our product candidates, either alone or with one or more collaboration partners; - the manufacturing costs of our product candidates, and the availability of one or more suppliers for our product candidates at reasonable costs, both for clinical and commercial supply;

+- the selling and marketing costs associated with our product candidates, including the cost and timing of building our sales and marketing capabilities; - our ability to establish and maintain collaboration partnerships, in-license/out-license or other similar arrangements and the financial terms of such agreements; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the sales price and the availability of adequate third-party reimbursement for our product candidates; - · the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of preclinical and discovery programs that we decide to pursue or initiate, and any clinical trials we decide to pursue for other product candidates; - the time and cost necessary to respond to technological and market developments; and - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of our product candidates.